rajhraval/My100DaysOfSwift/Project 28 - Secreter/Project28.md

 - Creating the basic text editor using UITextView and NotificationCentre for keyboard events
 - Saving data using KeyChainWrapper Classes
 - Embedding the FaceID using the Local Authentication Framework

+**Project 28 - Day Two - Day 93 of 100DaysOfSwift**

+> The online truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards. - Gene Spafford

+Today I completed the challenges:

+- Adding a Done bar button item, which would hide and lock the secret content
+- Adding Password System in the app to make it more secured
+- Adding Biometric Authentication in Project 10 - NameToFaces

+**Project 28 - Summary**

+I learnt about:

+- UITextView
+- NotificationCentre
+- KeyChain
+- LocalAuthentication
+- FaceID/Biometric Authentication